kba/hocr-spec/hocr-spec.md

 * `ocr_noise` (any noise element that isn't part of typesetting)

-The `ocr_page` element must be present in all hOCR documents.
 ### Recommended Properties for typesetting elements

 The following properties should be present: